-Otolaryngologist are trained in seven speciality areas - pediatric otolaryngology (children), otology/neurology (ears, balance, tinnitus), allergy, facial plastic and reconstructive surgery, head and neck, laryngologist (throat) and rhinology (nose).
-Some doctors limit their expertise to one of those specialities.
+Otolaryngologists are trained in seven specialty areas – pediatric otolaryngology (children), otology/neurology (ears, balance, tinnitus), allergy, facial plastic and reconstructive surgery, head and neck, laryngologist (throat), and rhinology (nose).
+Some doctors limit their expertise to one of those specialties.

 Looking for an otolaryngologist in the Memphis area?